 This paved the way for Gibson’s catalog of legendary guitars to follow.
 The P90 offers a ton of tonal variety.
 The pickup that’s best for you ultimately depends on the style of music you play as a guitarist and the tone you desire.

-P90s do not have the clarity of the original single coil design but have the thicker tone that can handle higher amounts of distortion without any hum, being the drawback of single coil pickups.
+P90s do not have the clarity of the original single-coil design but have a thicker tone that can handle higher amounts of distortion without any hum, being the drawback of single-coil pickups.

 The P90 also has a warmer and punchier tone when it comes to lead playing, and can handle the heavier forms of rock music.